statichunt/statichunt/content/about.md

 <Event date="" title=" 🚀  NextJs Version Released - 1st September 2022 "> We released a new version of Statichunt, using NextJs.
 It was a big step forward for us and we were excited about the possibilities it opened up </Event>
 <Event date="" title=" 🪄 First Contributor - 6th September 2022 "> We were delighted to welcome our first community contributor, <a href="https://github.com/olivier3lanc" target="_blank">olivier3lanc</a>.
 It was great to see others getting involved and helping us to make Statichunt even better. </Event>
 <Event date="" title=" 🏆 1,000 Monthly Users Milestone - 29th January 2023 "> We were thrilled to reach the milestone of having 1000 monthly active users.
 It was a testament to the hard work of our team and the value that Statichunt provides. </Event>
-<Event date="" title=" 🤝 First Sponsor - 12th April 2023 "> We're happy to announce that <a href="https://adminmart.com/?utm_source=statichunt&utm_medium=statichunt_website&utm_campaign=statichunt_sponsorship" target="_blank">Adminmart</a> has become our first sponsor.
-We're grateful for their support and look forward to working with them to continue improving and growing Statichunt. </Event>
 <Event date="" title=" 🎯 10,000 Monthly Users Milestone (Loading....)  ">We're currently working towards the goal of reaching 10,000 monthly active users.
 It's an ambitious target, but we're excited about the challenge and the opportunities that it will bring.
 Stay tuned for updates!</Event>

 </Timeline>